yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 * gs-runtime.jar

 {% note %}
-The `gs-runtime.jar` should be replaced with the relevant GigaSpaces `gs-runtime.jar` matching your environment.
+The `gs-runtime.jar` should be replaced with the relevant XAP `gs-runtime.jar` matching your environment.
 {% endnote %}

-# Deploying a Data Grid
+# Deployment

-GigaSpaces IMDG should be deployed using your favorite topology (replicated and/or partitioned, static or elastic).
-You may also include a reference to a WAN Gateway.
+The XAP IMDG should be deployed using one of the [topologies.](/product_overview/space-topologies.html) You may also include a reference to a WAN Gateway.

+{% highlight bash %}
-To deploy the IMDG called `sessionSpace` start the GigaSpaces agent using:
+# To deploy the IMDG called `sessionSpace` start the XAP agent using:
-{% highlight console %}
-gs-agent
+<XAP-HOME>/bin/gs-agent

+# and run the following command to deploy the session Space:
+<XAP-HOME>/bin/gs deploy-space sessionSpace

 {% endhighlight %}

-and run the following to deploy the IMDG:
-{% highlight console %}
-gs deploy-space sessionSpace
-{% endhighlight %}

 {% tip %}See the [deploy-space]({%latestadmurl%}/deploy-command-line-interface.html) command for details.{% endtip %}

-# Deploying the WAN Gateway
+### Deploying the WAN Gateway

 The [WAN Gateway]({%latestjavaurl%}/multi-site-replication-over-the-wan.html) should be deployed using your preferred replication topography, such as multi-master or master-slave.
 See the [WAN Replication Gateway](/sbp/wan-replication-gateway.html) best practice for an example of how a multi-master Gateway architecture can be deployed.

-# Secured GigaSpaces cluster Configuration
+### Securing the XAP IMDG

-When using a [Secure GigaSpaces cluster]({%latestjavaurl%}/securing-your-data.html) you can pass security credentials using following parameters in `shiro.ini` file,
+When using a [Secure XAP cluster]({%latestjavaurl%}/securing-your-data.html) you can pass security credentials using following parameters in the `shiro.ini` file:

 {%highlight console%}
-# When using secured GigaSpace cluster, pass the credentials here
+# When using secured XAP cluster, pass the credentials here
 cacheManager.username = gs
 cacheManager.password = gs
 {%endhighlight%}

-# Running Example
+# Example

-## Single-Site Deployment
+### Single-Site Deployment

-The example can be deployed into any web server (Tomcat, JBoss, Websphere, Weblogic, Jetty, GlassFish....):
+The example can be deployed into any web server (Tomcat, JBoss, Websphere, Weblogic, Jetty, GlassFish)

 1. Download the demo web application [demo app](/download_files/global-http-session-sharing.war).
 2. Deploy a space named **sessionSpace**.
-You many have a single instance space or deploy a clustered space using the command line or GS-UI/Web-UI.
+You many have a single instance Space or deploy a clustered Space using the command line or GS-UI/Web-UI.
 3. Deploy the `demo-app.war` into Tomcat (or any other app server).
 4. Start your browser and access the web application via the following URL: http://localhost:8080/demo-app